tmhglnd/mercury/docs/05-ring.md

-# Ring Methods
+# List Methods

 Mercury uses the `total-serialism` Node Package to generate and transform numbersequences that are used for melodies, rhythms, parameters and basically anything that can be sequenced in the environment.
-These numbersequences are refered to as `ring`'s, because the sequence (array) is circular.
+These numbersequences were originally refered to as `ring`'s, because the sequence (array) is circular, but now the keyword `list` can also be used.
 Every step an instrument takes in the sequencer based on the speed from `time()` it will increment a counter and use that as an index to take the value in the array.
 When the index is higher then the amount of values in the array it will return to the begin and start over, hence a circular array or `ring`.

 ```
 ring <the-ring-name> [ v0 v1 v2 ... v-n ]